|

 Subject: [LML] Re: Transporting a Cat

+I would tape the ears down and put in Carrier.
 I made the mistake of letting one out in my suburban.
 It pissed the seat.
 I

 tried everything imaginable to get rid of the odor to include replacing the